-***UPDATE*** On January 25, 2019 Governor Mike DeWine granted a reprieve to Keith Henness until Sept.
-12, 2019 due to concerns about Ohio’s lethal injection protocol.
-Henness originally had a date of Feb.
-13, 2019.
+***UPDATE*** On July 31, 2019 Governor Mike DeWine granted a reprieve to Keith Henness until May 14, 2020 amid struggles to obtain drugs for a new lethal injection protocol.
+Henness originally had a date of Sept.
+12, 2019.
 We’ll keep you updated on Keith’s case and what action steps to take in the coming weeks.
 You can read about Keith’s case below.

-Keith Henness is scheduled to be executed at the Southern Ohio Correctional Facility in Lucasville on Sept.
-12, 2019.
-Keith’s case in yet another reminder of the systemic flaws with Ohio’s death penalty system.
+Keith Henness is scheduled to be executed at the Southern Ohio Correctional Facility in Lucasville on May 14, 2020.
+Keith’s case is yet another reminder of the systemic flaws with Ohio’s death penalty system.

 Keith Henness’s trial lawyers did virtually no work defending him